hackoregon/hack-university-data-science/README.md

 __Exercise__: Lesson8\_MultipleRegression.ipynb
 * Build a regression model with mulitple predictors.
-* Use back-ward selection to choose the best one.
+* Use backward selection to choose the best one.

 ## Class 9: Basic Language Model - Guest Lecturer Hobson Lane (November 8)